internally displaced people

 refugees outside Syria

-Since the beginning of the war in 2011, violence against the civilian Syrian population has only intensified and become more complex, with no political solution emerging.
-Many regions are regularly bombed and the civilian pour-eux are subjected to human rights violations and abuse, beneath the cross-fire of government forces, opposition armed forces, their respective allies and extremist factions like Islamic State.
+Since the start of the war in 2011, the violence against the civilian population in Syria has only become more complex and intense.
+Many regions are regularly bombarded and civilian populations are subjected to human rights violations and abuses, caught in the crossfire between government forces, armed opposition forces, allies of the two sides and extremist factions.

-Since October 2012, Doctors of the World has been working with Syrian nurses and doctors to provide primary and sexual and reproductive healthcare to Syrians gathered in various camps and one village in the Idlib-nord region, close to the Turkish border.
+Since October 2012, Médecins du Monde has been working with Syrian nurses, midwives, pharmacists and doctors to provide primary healthcare and sexual and reproductive health services to vulnerable communities throughout Syria.

 I make a donation.